 The first step in this process should be to simply determine if your loved one left a will and, if possible, find the original copy.
 Assuming there is a will, it should nominate someone to act as the executor.
 It will be the executor’s job to begin creating an inventory of the estate.
 This refers to the estate’s assets, such as real estate, bank accounts, vehicles, and collections.

 The estate also includes the decedent’s debts, such as credit cards or medical debts.
-Depending on what assets and debts the estate contains, it may be necessary to probate the estate.
+Depending on what assets and debts the estate contain, it may be necessary to probate the estate.

-Attorney Rachel Dodds, Estate Planning lawyer in Portage, Summit and Cuyahoga Counties, can help you gain peace of mind by securing these issues.
-Consulting with an experienced Estate planning lawyer is essential in making sure that your final wishes regarding your property, your loved ones, and your healthcare options are carried out.
+Our Estate Planning lawyer in Portage, Summit and Cuyahoga Counties, can help you gain peace of mind by securing these issues.
+Consulting with an experienced Estate Planning lawyer is essential in making sure that your final wishes are carried out.

 Not all lawyers are created equal.
 In difficult times, it is important to select a lawyer who can relate to your situation in a very professional and sensible way.

-Attorney Dodds is a Member of Weisenburger Law Offices, a law firm in Ravenna, OH, located 5 minutes from the Portage County Courthouse.
+Weisenburger Law Offices, a law firm in Ravenna, OH, located 5 minutes from the Portage County Courthouse.
 Our lawyers are dedicated to serving clients in Portage and Summit Counties.
-Weisenburger Law Offices was created in Portage County in 2000 and our lawyers have been servicing the Portage County community ever since.
+Weisenburger Law Offices was created in Portage County in 2000, and our lawyers have been servicing the Portage County community ever since.

 “Weisenburger Law not only knows what they’re doing with each case but cares and pays attention to each client.
 They are experts in the fields of DUI defense, Criminal defense and family law.
 Clients are readily taken care of whether they call, email or walk into the office.
 At Weisenburger law office, clients aren’t left in the dark not knowing what is going on with their case like other firms.
 If you want a great team willing to work above and beyond, this is the right choice”